Drischdaan/Research/Projects/Renderwerk/README.md

 ### WebGPU

 WebGPU seems very interesting to me.
 I didn't really look into it yet, but I am planning to do so.
-I think it would be very cool to have Flux running in the browser in the future.
+I think it would be very cool to have Renderwerk running in the browser in the future.

 - [Raw WebGPU](https://alain.xyz/blog/raw-webgpu)